 - 22.1.1 In the year 2010, the Assistant Commissioner of Inland Revenue Lahore passed an order against the Company for alleged short payment of Rs.
 6.87 million under section 11(2) & 36(1) of Sales Tax Act, 1990 and imposed a penalty equivalent to the amount of original alleged short payment.
 The Company being aggrieved by the order of Assistant Commissioner filed an appeal before Commissioner Inland Revenue Appeals-III Lahore.
 The Commissioner Appeals set aside the appeal of the Company with directions to the assessing officer.
 Subsequently the Company filed an appeal in Income Tax Appellate Tribunal Lahore.
 The learned Appellate Tribunal also set aside the appeal for denovo proceeding.
 No fresh proceedings have yet been started by Taxation officer.
 The management believes that there will be no adverse financial impact on the Company. - 22.1.2 The previous land lord filed a suit against the Company for the recovery of unpaid rent amounting to Rs.
 7 million and damages of Rs.
 10 million in Sindh High Court which is pending adjudication.
-The management after consultation with its legal counsel is confident that the case will be decided in favor of the Company.
-However being prudent the Company has recorded a liability to the extent of unpaid rent. - 22.1.3 Two petitions are pending in the Sindh High Court filed by Axact (Private) Limited against the Company and Sheharyar Taseer wherein they have claimed recovery for damages of Rs.
+The case has been dismissed by the Honourable Sindh High Court. - 22.1.3 Two petitions are pending in the Sindh High Court filed by Axact (Private) Limited against the Company and Sheharyar Taseer wherein they have claimed recovery for damages of Rs.
 14.5 million and Criminal Revision Application U/s 439 section 561-A Criminal Procedure Code, 1898.
-The management is confident that the case will be decided in favor of the Company, accordingly no provision is recorded in these financial statements. - 22.1.4 A petition is pending before Sindh High Court filed by JS Bank Limited against the Company wherein JS Bank Limited have claimed recovery of damages of Rs.
+The case has been dismissed by the Honourable Sindh Highcourt. - 22.1.4 A petition is pending before Sindh High Court filed by JS Bank Limited against the Company wherein JS Bank Limited have claimed recovery of damages of Rs.
 5 billion under the Defamation Ordinance, 2002.
-The case is pending adjudication and the management is confident that the case will be decided in favor of the Company, accordingly no provision is recorded in these financial statements. - 22.1.5 Different ex-employees of the Company filed suits against the Company for recovery of unpaid salaries and damages aggregating to Rs.
+The case is pending adjudication and the management is confident that the case will be decided in favour of the company, accordingly no provision is recorded in these financial statements. - 22.1.5 Different ex-employees of the Company filed suits against the Company for recovery of unpaid salaries and damages aggregating to Rs.
 68.502 million.
 The management of the Company believes that the liability of the Company is limited to actual pending final settlement amount, Accordingly the related provision to the extent of actual final settlements, amounting to Rs.
 31.89 million, has been recorded in these financial statements.